esomjai/Forensic-Craniofacial-Approximation-Database/Landmarking/Instructions.md

             segmentationNode.SetReferenceImageGeometryParameterFromVolumeNode(sourceVolume)

             # Step 2: Create a new segment with the exact name we want (e.g., "Bone" or "Skin")
-            # This is the key change - we're giving it the modelName directly!
             segment = segmentationNode.GetSegmentation().AddEmptySegment(modelName, modelName)
             segmentID = segment